-To create a cutout, or hole inside a polygon you place a polygon pour cutout on top of the existing polygon.
+To create a cutout or hole inside a polygon, place a polygon pour cutout on top of the existing polygon.
 To do this:

-- The original polygon must now be repoured, double-click on the polygon to repour it - it will pour around the new cutout.
+The original polygon must now be repoured.
+Click on it to select it, then use the Tools » Polygon Pours » Repour Selected command from the main menus - it will pour around the new cutout.

 Slice Polygon Pour

-An existing polygon can be sliced into 2 smaller polygons, to do this:
+An existing polygon can be sliced into two smaller polygons.
+To do this:

-- Right click a second time to terminate slicing, when you do a Confirm dialog will appear asking if you wish to split the polygon into 2, click Yes to split it.
+Right-click a second time to terminate slicing.
+A Confirm dialog will appear asking if you want to split the polygon into two; click Yes to split it.

-- A second Confirm dialog will appear asking if you wish to rebuild 2 polygons, click Yes to rebuild the 2 new polygons
+A second Confirm dialog will appear asking if you want to rebuild two polygons.
+Click Yes to rebuild the two new polygons.

-As these are now 2 independent polygons, each can be edited and repoured as required.
+Since these are now two independent polygons, each can be edited and repoured as required.